Statement on the Intersection of the Arts, History, and Community Dialogue

 - We also want to hear from you – share your stories of what is happening in your communities by emailing email@example.com.

-- Contact Patiricia Walsh, Public Art Programs Manager to be included in a online group to share and discuss issues around Confederate monuments, firstname.lastname@example.org.
+- Contact Patiricia Walsh, Public Art and Civic Design Program Manager to be included in a online group to share and discuss issues around Confederate monuments, firstname.lastname@example.org.